clairemerot/physalia_adaptation_course/04_day4/02-CNVs/Readme.md

 python 00-scripts/02_extract_snp_duplication_info.py 02-data/capelin_canada_filtered_4_60_0_6.vcf 03-analyses/capelin_canada_filtered_4_60_0_6_overmerged_loci.txt
 ```
 Then, we will make some descriptive plots using R in order to explore the expective pattern of various SNP categories.
 To do that, we have a basic Rscript that we can run with default options for initial observations.
-Nevertheless, we will do this step at your local computer, where it should be easier to display and examine the figures.

-So, in your local working folder, please download the whole folder **04_day4/02-CNVs/** (with scp for linux, Cuperduck for MACos and Filezila for Windows):

-#### [On your local computer]
 Run the Rscript 03.0-snp_categorization.R.R with the cmd line below.
 ```
 Rscript 00-scripts/03.0-snp_categorization.R 03-analyses/capelin_canada_filtered_4_60_0_6_overmerged_loci.txt